droneslab/bauhaus/README.md

     ```
 4. Select ``open saved trace`` in the GUI
 - If you're on a mac and sshing into the darvis computer or running it in docker, ``brew install tracy`` will actually work to show the tracy GUI.
 I could not get wayland forwarding to work.
+5. To export tracy statistics to a csv, run:
+    ```bash
+    ./tracy/csvexport/build/unix/csvexport-release output.tracy
+    ```
+    You can then further process this with the `tracy.py` script in the scripts directory.

 **Helpful links**
 - [blog post on using tracy with rust](https://www.abhirag.com/blog/tracy/)